Welcome to marylandjousting.com. Home of the Maryland Jousting Tournament

 Explore our site and learn about the sport of ring jousting and its rich tradition in Maryland.
 Please join us at a tournament to learn more!!!

-MJTA hosts many jousting tournaments throughout season, the Annual State Championship Tournament and an Annual Awards Banquet.
+MJTA hosts many jousting tournaments throughout the season, the Annual State Championship Tournament and an Annual Awards Banquet.

 Jousting is a sport synonymous with Maryland history.
 It has survived in Maryland since the founding of the original colony.